vickiebonnie/EXPLORING-KEY-FACTORS-BEHIND-LIFE-INSURANCE-POLICY-LAPSES-AND-WHAT-INSURERS-CAN-DO-TO-PREVENT-IT/README.md

-# 💡CONCLUSIONS AND RECOMMENDATIONS
+### Conclusions And Recommendations

 I didn’t just want to stop at the "what."
 I thought, 'How can this help someone in the real world?'

 So I suggested two practical ideas:

-👉 A “Resilience Rider” –  a feature that offers up to two years of grace to clients facing financial hardship (such as job loss), provided the policy is active at the time of request.
+- A “Resilience Rider” –  a feature that offers up to two years of grace to clients facing financial hardship (such as job loss), provided the policy is active at the time of request.
 This benefit would come with conditions, including a specified policy value threshold for eligibility.
 Additionally, if the client requests any benefits during the grace period, the insurer would receive a 20% share of the withdrawn amount.

-👉 Loyalty incentives – simple rewards like gift vouchers and health checkups to encourage clients to keep their policies active over time.
+- Loyalty incentives – simple rewards like gift vouchers and health checkups to encourage clients to keep their policies active over time.

 By acting on these data-driven insights, insurers can reduce lapses, retain more customers and provide continuous protection creating a win–win for both the company and policyholders